 Source: T. Rowe Price calculations using data from FactSet Research Systems Inc. All rights reserved.

 Massive monetary and fiscal stimulus and the “stop getting worse” phase have encouraged flows into risk assets, and especially into certain growth stocks.
 The direction of the flows will have been enhanced by the growth of passive investing (dovetailing with the largest index concentration seen in U.S. equities since 1999) as well as factor‑driven investing pouring money into “momentum” and “growth” characteristics.
 This is unhelpful in terms of market breadth and for fundamental investors in many senses, but it’s a backdrop we’ve seen and managed before.

 Valuations Needed Attention

-This led to reduction in positions in many of the outright winners from the coronavirus pandemic, specifically where valuations had expanded to create risk.
-We believe that companies like Amazon and Facebook are still under‑monetizing their business models given recent investment programs (including investments aimed at increasing the sustainability of their businesses).
-We continue to favor Apple given the new product cycle ahead.3
+This has led to reduction in positions in many of the outright winners from the coronavirus pandemic, specifically where valuations had expanded to create risk.
+We believe that companies like Amazon are still under‑monetizing their business models given recent investment programs (including investments aimed at increasing the sustainability of their businesses).
+We continue to favor Apple given the new product cycle ahead.2

-This is not a call for value to “work,” given the underlying economic cycle is still being defined by low growth and low inflation, but rather a set of stock‑specific decisions to invest in stocks that should help both our return outlook and our fund risk characteristics.
+his is not a call for value to “work,” given the underlying economic cycle is still being defined by low growth and low inflation, but rather a set of stock‑specific decisions to invest in stocks that help both our return outlook and our portfolio risk characteristics.
 We have increased exposure to certain names in India, Europe, and Japan, while maintaining an underweight in U.S. equities.